Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes: The case of arbitrary : general wind Riemannian structures

 \subsection{Characterization of the causal ladder}

 The following technical property concerns limit curves (recall Definition~\ref{limitcurvedef}) in connection with time functions.
-It has interest in its own right and, so, we write it for any stably causal spacetime.
+The role of these functions in the limit process is not usually taken into account (indeed, it is rather trivial in the case of Cauchy temporal functions).
+So, we write it for any stably causal spacetime, which may have interest in its own right.

 \begin{lemma} Let $(L,g)$ be a spacetime endowed with a time function $t:L\rightarrow \R$. \begin{enumerate}[(i)] \item Consider a sequence of inextendible causal curves $\{\gamma_n\}$ parametrized by the time $t$ and assume that there exists a convergent sequence $\{t_n\}$ such that $\gamma_n(t_n)$ converges to $z_0$.
 Then there exists an (inextendible, causal) limit curve $\gamma$ through $z_0$ parametrized by the time $t$, and a subsequence $\gamma_{n_k}$ such that, whenever the intersection of $\gamma$ with the slice $S_{t_0}:=\{z\in L: t(z)=t_0\}$ is not empty for $t_0\in \R$, then all the curves $\gamma_{n_k}$ but a finite number intersect $S_{t_0}$ and $\gamma(t_0)=\lim_k\gamma_{n_k}(t_0)$. \item Let $\gamma_n$ be a sequence of causal curves and, for each $n\in\N$, $z_n\leq w_n$ be two points on $\gamma_n$.
 If $z_n\to z$, $w_n\to w$, $z\neq w$, and the intersection of the slice $S_{t_0}$ with the images of all $\gamma_n$ lies in a compact subset for any $t_0 \in (t(z),t(w)) $, then any (inextendible) limit curve $\gamma$ of the sequence starting at $z$ arrives at $w$. \end{enumerate} \end{lemma} \begin{proof} $(i)$ The existence of the limit curve follows from \cite[Proposition 3.31]{BeEhEa96}.
 Let $\{\gamma_{n_k}\}$ be any subsequence that converges to $\gamma$ uniformly on compact subsets for some auxiliary complete Riemannian metric (up to a reparametrization, according to \cite[Lemma 14.2]{BeEhEa96}) and, so, such that some sequence $\{p_k:=\gamma_{n_k}(t_{n_k})\}, t_{n_k}\in \R$, converges to $p:=\gamma(t_0)$; in particular $t_{n_k}\rightarrow t_0$.
 Choose open neighborhoods $V, U$ of $p$, with $V\subset U$, $U$ convex and $V$ having compact closure included in $U$ and being globally hyperbolic with Cauchy hypersurface $S_{t_0}$.\footnote{Such a neighborhood $V$ can be constructed easily by taken the Cauchy development of a small neighborhood in $S_{t_0}$ of $p$, see \cite[Theorem 2.14]{MinSan08}.} Due to the convergence to $p$, all $\gamma_{n_k}$ but a finite number will enter in $V$ and cross $V\cap S_{t_0}$ at a single point $q_k$.
 Reasoning by contradiction, if $\{q_k\}$ does not converge to $p$ then, up to a subsequence, $\{q_k\}$ converges to some $q\in U\setminus\{p\}$.
 Assume that, up to a new subsequence, $p_k\leq q_k$ (otherwise we could assume $q_k\leq p_k$ up to a subsequence, and the reasoning would be analogous).
 By the convexity of $U$, $p\leq q$ but, as $p$ and $q$ lie in the acausal set\footnote{ A subset $\mathcal A$ of a spacetime $V$ is said {\em acausal} if no $p, q\in \mathcal A$ are causally related in $V$.} $V\cap S_{t_0}$, one obtains the absurd $p=q$.